Dans la légende

-Dans la légende (/fr/) is the second studio album by French cloud rap band PNL.
+Dans la légende (/fr/) is the second studio album by the French cloud rap band PNL.
 It was released on 16 September 2016 through the duo's own QLF Records.
 The album was preceded by the singles "La vie est belle", "DA", "J'suis QLF", "Naha", "Onizuka", "Bené" and "Jusqu'au dernier gramme".

 Promotion

 To promote the album, PNL went on a six-city tour in France through 2017.
 In July 2020, the duo released an hour long tour documentary on Netflix France from the tour.